ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

     2. Use the shell `passwd` command to set a new root password for both the PSC and vCenter.
     3. Save the passwords that were displayed on the {{site.data.keyword.vmwaresolutions_short}} console or given to you by IBM Support.
 These passwords are reused later when you upgrade the appliances.
 2. Use the built-in Windows ISO mount function to mount the vCenter Server 6.7u1b ISO within your jump box.
 3. Follow the VMware instructions for upgrading vCenter.
-For more information, see [Upgrade a vCenter Server Appliance 6.0 or 6.5 with an external vCenter single sign-On or Platform Services Controller instance by using the GUI](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.upgrade.doc/GUID-37BB88CC-7A44-4EC9-8D7B-5D182E471654.html){:external}.
+For more information, see [Upgrade a vCenter Server Appliance 6.0 or 6.5 with an external vCenter single sign-On or Platform Services Controller instance by using the GUI](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.upgrade.doc/GUID-37BB88CC-7A44-4EC9-8D7B-5D182E471654.html){: external}.
 The VMware instructions are similar to the upgrade process of PSC.
 However, instead of pointing to the PSC, you point to the vCenter FQDN/IP for the upgrade process.

-**Notes**:
+**Notes**
 * The stated requirement **You must run the GUI upgrade from a Windows, Linux, or Mac machine that is in the same network as the appliance that you want to upgrade** applies to any subnet within your {{site.data.keyword.cloud_notm}} in your account.
 * It is recommended that you use vCenter Server as your source and target for the upgrade.

 #### Consolidating the PSC function into vCenter Server

 1. After successfully completing the PSC and vCenter Server upgrade, log in to the vCenter FLEX-based user interface.
 Then check the health of all services that are related to vCenter Server and the PSC in the **System Configuration** section.
 2. Back up your PSC.
 It is recommended that you use file-based backup.
-For more information, see [File-based backup in vSphere 6.7](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.install.doc/GUID-8A16C037-F1E0-40C9-B106-05C30625B9CB.html){:external}.
+For more information, see [File-based backup in vSphere 6.7](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.install.doc/GUID-8A16C037-F1E0-40C9-B106-05C30625B9CB.html){: external}.
 3. Go to the ``<VCSA 6.7 iso mount>:\vcsa-converge-cli\templates\converge`` directory.
 4. Copy the ``converge.json`` file to a local drive on your jump VM.
    * If this is the first PSC you are consolidating, you must remove the **replication** section from the ``json`` file.
    * If this is a subsequent linked PSC, you must complete the attributes that are requested in the **replication** section of the ``json`` file.
 5. Go to the ``<VCSA 6.7 iso mount>:\vcsa-converge-cli\templates\decommission`` directory.
 6. Copy the ``decommission_psc.json`` file to a local drive on your jump VM.
 7. Edit the ``converge.json`` and ``decommission_psc.json`` files.
 Instructions for the fields to edit are within the ``json`` files.
 It is recommended that the ESXi host that contains the PSC is used rather than vCenter in the **managing_esxi_or_vc** section.